Photochromic and tinted lenses

 Photochromic lenses also have medical applications.
 People with various ocular pathologies can get visual improvement from Corning’s CPF family, which consists of glass photosensitive lenses.
 Corning’s GlareCutter can also benefit patients with slight or moderate light sensitivity.

-While photochromic lenses are special colored lenses, tinted lenses are constantly colored lenses, which mean that the lenses will never change their tints.
+While photochromic lenses are specially colored lenses, tinted lenses are permanently colored lenses, which mean that the lenses will never change their tints.
 Both plastic and glass lenses can be treated with various colors of the rainbow.
 Plastic lenses acquire tints through a warm color bath, during which the lenses achieve different shades of darkness according to the bath time.

 While fashion tints for cosmetic are usually light pink, brown or gray, tints on sunglasses are mostly darker colors such as brown and gray.
 Tints can either be solid or gradient.
 Some unusual tints are also used.
 Yellow tints can block out blue light, which is helpful for target shooters.
 Green is sometimes used in sunglasses, as an alternative to common tints such as gray and brown.
 Red tints flatter some people with special tastes.